Understanding the claims process

-How long does the home insurance claim process take?
+How long does a home insurance claim take?

 StateNumber of days for claims processing